mosip/id-authentication/docs/design/registration/registration-MOSIP-bio-device-integration.md

 The technical detail of the DM and Registration client application is briefly covered in this document.
 MDM technical spec is out of this document.

-1. Mainly **Http protocol** will be used to communicate between Registration client Application, MDI and MDM services.
+1. Mainly **Http protocol** will be used to communicate between MDI and MDM services.
-2. The Standard REST call procedure would be followed to make the connection and the request and resposne would follow the standard JSON spec.
+2. The Standard **REST call** procedure would be followed to make the connection.
+3. The standard JSON structure would be followed while sending the request and receiving response from MDM.
-3. MDM Service internally uses required driver to communicate with the Bio-metric devices.
+4. MDM Service internally uses required drivers to communicate with the Bio-metric devices.
-4. Application opens the Http communication with the defined port from MDI.
-5. All requests and responses carry a requestId, which is a numeric value (128 bit), represented as a 36 character UUID format.
+5. All requests and responses carry a requestId.
+6. The application communicates with MDI that intern communicate with MDM to interface with BIO devices.

 **Out of Scope:**
    - The MDM technical design is out of scope of this document.

 **MDI - Mosip Device Integration:**
-This component should open the connection with the configured port [from property file] and listen for messages from MDM service.

-The MOSIP provided MDI service, is responsible for the following:
+The MOSIP provided MDI component, is responsible for the following:
-   - Identify the MDM service running port by scanning across the configured ports and store the same in cache.
+   - Identify the MDM service running 127.0.0.1:port by scanning across the configured ports and store them in cache.
    - Maintain the list of the all the supported biometric devices available for the applications.
    - It Notify the applications about arrival and removal of the supported devices .
-   - Once the request has been triggered to the MDM, the client would wait for certain period to receive the response, if there is no response then terminate the request.
+   - Once the request has been triggered to the MDM, the client would wait for certain period to receive the response, if there is no response then terminate the request and render the error response to the UI components.
    - Separate http call would be triggered for each and every requests.
+   - For every devices, one 'BioDevice' business object would be created and the same would be sent to UI layer for further communication.
+   - To display the video stream of Biometric data, the sequential frame would be captured and render to the UI.

 **MDI Consuming messages:**
-   1. Connect
+   1. Device Info
-   2. Ping
-   3. Device Discovery
+   2. Device Discovery
-   4. Device Info
+   3. Capture

+   - Device Info : This message would be used when the application needs a particular device [FP/ IRIS/ FACE] specific detail.
+   - Device Discovery : This would be used when the application needs to identify all the running devices and register the respective ports.
+   - Capture : It provides the data captured against a particular device type and modality.

 **Application :**
  The Application must connect to the MDI to discover the biometric devices.
 Once discovered, the application must connect to the required devices through the respective 'BioDevice' object.